MLHale/nebraska-gencyber-modules/2024/introduction_to_logic/README.md

 ### Goals

 By the end of these fun activities, you will be able to:
-* explore how simplifying things can actually make them stronger.
+* understand how simplifying things can actually make them stronger.

 ### Materials Required